 • with every vehicle change

-• and at least once a year.
+• and then at least once a year.

 Instruct employees safely?